qurator-spk/sbb_images/doc/image-search-setup.md

 Create a new working directory and download the [Extracted Illustrations of the Berlin State Library's Digitized Collections](https://zenodo.org/records/2602431) from zenodo and extract the image archives.
 This can be done with the Makefile.
-Copy the [Makefile](../digisam/Makefile)  into the download storage location and run the download target (this takes probably several hours - depending on your internet connection -
+Copy the [Makefile](../digisam/Makefile)  into the working directory and run the "download" target.
+That step takes probably several hours - depending on your internet connection.
-NOTE: Due to the space requirements of the zip extraction process and the size of the download image data, you need roughly 500GB free space at that storage location):
+NOTE: Due to the space requirements of the zip extraction process and the size of the download image data, you need roughly 500GB free space for the working directory.
+Run:
 ```commandline
 make download
 ```

-Arrange everthing such that you obtain the following directory structure:
+After running the download target and copying the [configuration file](../digisam/search-config.json) into the storage folder, you should end up with the following directory structure:
 ```commandline
 ├── Makefile
 ├── search-config.json